The archetypes and myths of Jerusalem and the vibrant and pulsating city of Tel Aviv provide the bookends for this unique travel program.

 Morning visit to the Yad Vashem Memorial and Holocaust Museum, the world’s leading archive and research center of the Holocaust.
 At Yad Vashem, we will be greeted by one of the museum’s curators, who, through lecture and discussion, will bring us up to date on current research in Holocaust studies and education.
 For our visit to Yad Vashem, we will have a private guided tour for our group.

 From Yad Vashem, return to our hotel—OR (optional) explore Mahne Yehudah (the “Jewish Shuk” and outdoor market) with lunch on our own and the opportunity to sample local Israeli food at the market.

-Evening: Shabbat dinner (included) with an Israeli family (we will divide into groups of four or five, with each group hosted by a different family)—an opportunity to meet, and learn about daily life of, local Jerusalemites.
+Evening: Shabbat dinner (included) with an Israeli family (we will divide into groups of four or five, with each group hosted by a different family)—an opportunity to meet and learn about the daily life of local Jerusalemites.

 Day free to rest, relax, explore parts of Jerusalem on our own, and/or attend services at one of the many synagogues in Jerusalem.
 For those interested, optional morning walk through nearby Yemin Moshe, where we can attend (or observe) parts of services at both the historic Ashkenazi and Sephardic synagogues.

 With land bought by Sir Moses Montefiore in 1855, Yemin Moshe represented a project designed to encourage Jews to move outside the walls of the Old City of Jerusalem.
 Today, Yemin Moshe comprises one of Jerusalem’s most upscale neighborhoods, and its landmark windmill is one of the highlights of Jerusalem’s landscape.

 Evening: Free; dinner on our own.